DimitriPalmer22/Relapse-Code-Documentation/Documentation/Post-VS Design Changes.md

 	- The apartment level is based too much in reality.
 - Our levels need to focus on verticality & our movement system

-- Vendors can be placed in
+- Vendors can be placed in hidden areas.
+	- These hidden vendors will *ONLY* have paid powers.
+	- The dialogue for these vendors need to imply that they are not tied to the character's backstory.
+Therefore, they will NOT give the player free drugs!
 # Juice

 ## Visual